Market Definition in Merger Review: Recent Developments

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to antitrust counsel on the role of market definition in merger review as well as agency and court treatment.
+This CLE course will provide guidance to antitrust counsel on the role of market definition in merger review as well as agency and court treatment.
 The panel will offer best practices for addressing market definition in merger review and suits.

 - Market definition and its role in merger review